nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 3. "Member code"
 4. "Owned Servers" – displays the codes of servers owned by this member.
 5. "Global Groups" – displays information about the group membership of the member or its subsystems.
 6. "Subsystems" tab – displays a list of member's subsystems.
-If a subsystem is not a client of any security servers, then subsystem status is UNREGISTERED.
+If a subsystem is not a client of any Security Servers, then subsystem status is UNREGISTERED.

 ## 7.3 Adding a Subsystem to an X-Road Member